-Saddle Pass Trail is a 0.7 mile moderately trafficked out and back trail located near Interior, SD and is rated as moderate.
+Saddle Pass Trail is a 0.7 mile moderately trafficked out and back trail located near Interior, South Dakota and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from April until October.

 GREAT hike, but a little too wet to tackle when we were there.
 It was quite slick coming down but my sons thought it was terrific.
 We plan to come back next year - fully prepared to continue on on the Medicine Root trail.

 Fun climb up and over the buttes.
 Great views.
 Can be a bit slippery coming back down, but just take your time and enjoy!